TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 .. figure:: /Images/2-BasicPrinciples/figure-2-9.png
    :align: center

-   Figure 2-9: With the testrunner you are able to run easily the Unit tests in the TYPO3-Backend.
+   Figure 2-9: With the test runner you are able to run easily the Unit tests in the TYPO3-Backend.

-When we run the testcase, we will be displayed a fatal error from PHP, because the class we want to test does not exist already.
+When we run the test case, we will be displayed a fatal error from PHP, because the class we want to test does not exist already.
 Now we are changing roles: We are not the user of the class anymore, but now we are the developer, who should implement the class.
 At first we create in the file